linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/27 Exotic Options II.md

 *In the examples in Hakannson (1976), shares are created paying returns every percentage point between  $-50\%$  and  $+60\%$ .

 - A contract that pays a share of stock worth  $S$  contingent on either a barrier having or not having been reached (asset-or-nothing barrier options).
-- A contract that pays  $1 at the time a barrier is reached (rebate options) or that pays$ 1 at expiration as long as the barrier has been reached during the life of the option (deferred rebate options).
+- A contract that pays  \$1 at the time a barrier is reached (rebate options) or that pays\$ 1 at expiration as long as the barrier has been reached during the life of the option (deferred rebate options).

 By valuing these pieces and adding them together we can price any standard barrier option.
 The assumption that the stock follows geometric Brownian motion makes it possible to derive relatively simple formulas for these options.

 There are 16 basic kinds of all-or-nothing barrier options.
-First, consider cash-or-nothing barrier options that pay $1 at expiration.
+First, consider cash-or-nothing barrier options that pay \$1 at expiration.
 Such options can knock in or knock out; they can be calls (pay cash if  $S_T > K$ ) or puts (pay cash if  $S_T < K$ ); and the barrier event can occur if the barrier is above the price (up-and-ins or up-and-outs) or below the price (down-and-ins or down-and-outs).
 This gives us  $2^3 = 8$  basic cash-or-nothing barrier options to value.
 By the same reasoning there are also 8 basic asset-or-nothing barrier options, for a total of 16 all-or-nothing barrier options.

 # Cash-or-Nothing Barrier Options

 We first consider the valuation of barrier cash-or-nothing options.
 To anticipate the results in this section, we will first see how to value one particular barrier cash-or-nothing option, a down-and-in cash call.
 From this one formula we will be able to value the remaining seven cash-or-nothing options and deferred rebate options.

 Assume that the option is issued at time 0 and expires at time  $T$ .
 Let  $\overline{S}_t$  denote the greatest stock price between times 0 and  $t$  (where  $t \leq T$ ) and let  $\underline{S}_t$  denote the lowest stock price between times 0 and  $t$ .
 Suppose the barrier is below the initial stock price, i.e.,  $H < S_0$ .
-A cash down-and-in call (CashDICall) is an option that pays $1 if two conditions are satisfied.
+A cash down-and-in call (CashDICall) is an option that pays \$1 if two conditions are satisfied.
 First, at some point prior to maturity, the stock price drops to reach  $H$ , i.e.,  $\underline{S}_T \leq H$ .
 Second, at expiration, the stock price is greater than the strike price,  $K$ .

 We can analyze this option by first examining the risk-neutral probability that this joint event  $(\underline{S}_T \leq H$  and  $S_T \geq K)$  occurs.
 This probability should satisfy three conditions: